whrc/Circumpolar_TEM_aux_scripts/README.md

 1. **Disable DSL in config**
    Navigate to the `dvm-dos-tem/config/config.js` file and **turn off the DSL setting** for all stages. *(Note: the current `pr` branch may have it enabled.)*

+HG: Why?
+It hasn't clearly been demonstrated that DSL was the reason for any error in the model.
+Cold climate simulations result in soil thermal computation being very slow, but the cause is very likely the cold climate, not the  DSL.
+So unless there is more evidence of serious issues with DSL, it should be turned on!
+We loose a lot of process-based dynamic by turning it off.
+Furthermore, all calibrations have been conducted with DSL on.

 2. **Create Alaska Working Directory**
    On `/mnt/exacloud`, create your working folder using your username:
    ```